Get a decent pair of electronic earmuffs like these from Howard Leight. They amplify normal sounds 4X but block out any noise above 82 decibels.

 These things are great for securing a door in an emergency, either open or closed.
 Wedge-It was designed by a Fireman to hold self-closing doors open during a fire or emergency.
 It is also used today by Police, Bomb Squads S.W.A.
 T, Fire Departments, Ambulance Personnel, Moving & Delivery, Hotel Bellhops, and Housekeeping.
 One big advantage of the Wedge-It over a standard door wedge is that the door can swing further open, but will always stay open 90 degrees when the door swings back.
 A standard door wedge gets in the way and is either kicked away or does not hold the door when the door swings back.
 The Wedge-It will work from any of 3 different locations on the door – TOP, OVER THE HINGE or ON THE FLOOR.

 We carry a gun to save lives, right?
-But if you really want to save a life someday, you might want to consider having one of these with you everywhere you go.
+But if you really want to save a life someday, you might also want to consider having the first aid equipment needed with you everywhere you go.
 You are much more likely to need this that you are a gun.
 It might even be your own life you save.
 Did you know that many of the people that die from being shot would have lived if someone would have applied a tourniquet within a couple of minutes?